bird-house/birdhouse-docs/docs/source/dev_guide.rst

   PyWPS [2016-09-14 11:49:14,349] INFO: data_mb  = 0.0417938232422 ; memory_limit = 1660.33984375
   PyWPS [2016-09-14 11:49:14,349] INFO: ocgis module call as ops.execute()
   PyWPS [2016-09-14 11:49:16,648] INFO: Succeeded with ocgis module call function

+Logging information is written to the logfile depending on the 'log-level' settings in ~/custom.cfg

 Another point to think about when designing a process is the possibility of chaining processes together.
 The result of a process can be a final result or be used as an input for another process.
 Chaining processes is a common practice but depends on the user you are designing the service for.
 Technically, for the development of WPS process chaining, here are a few summary points: